Meemaw/react-big-list/README.md

 ### [About][about]

-React Big List is smart wrapper component for your big collections on client-side.
+React Big List is smart wrapper component for handling large collections on client-side.

+### [Features][features]

+- Sorting
+- Query filtering
+- Custom filters
+- Pagination
+- Internal caching 💥
+- Responsiveness (no UI blocking) 💥

 ### [Motivation][motivation]

 Sometimes backend API's doesn't support features like sorting/pagination/filtering.
-Implementing this on client side can lead to many edge-case errors which are easily overlooked.
-Moreover, performing those operations on huge collections is very expensive and may have sever impact on user experience.
-React Big List implements generic logic of generic logic of pagination, sorting, filtering and is thourougly [tested][tests].
-It also uses caching internally to reuse already computed (sorted/filtered) sub-collections.
+Implementing those operations on client side can lead to many edge-case errors which are easily overlooked.
+Moreover, performing those operations on huge collections is very expensive and may lead UI freezes and have sever impact on user experience.
+React Big List implements generic logic of generic logic of pagination, sorting, filtering and is thoroughly [tested][tests].

 ### [Live Playground][playground]